Mayank2930/wiz-hiring-fullstack-2025/README.md

 # Mini-Calendly

 A lightweight scheduling app inspired by Calendly—built with FastAPI, PostgreSQL, and React/Vite.
 Users can create events with time slots and public visitors can book them via name+email.
 Supports time-zone conversion, slot capacity, and optional booking management.
+This project is build as backend project with a sub par frontend 😅

 ---